areyeslo/CSCW_Project/README.md

 # CSCW_Project
-Name of the Team : High-fives
+Name of the Team : The High-fivers

 Group Members: